pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/group.md

 When you configure a group input, you must specify a glob pattern that includes a capture group.
-The capture group defines the specific string in the file path that is used to match files in other joined repos.
+The capture group defines the specific string in the file path that is used to match files in other grouped repos.
 Capture groups work analogously to the [regex capture group](https://www.regular-expressions.info/refcapture.html){target=_blank}.
 You define the capture group inside parenthesis.
 Capture groups are numbered from left to right and can also be nested within each other.
 Numbering for